Scarless Mole Removal | Skin Lesion Removal

 Watch for changes

 It's smart to become familiar with the location and pattern of your moles, so you can stay ahead of any complications.
 Regularly examine your skin to look for changes that may signal melanoma.
-You can perform your own head-to-toe check, including your scalp, palms and fingernails, armpits, chest, legs, and your feet, as well as the soles and the spaces between the toes.
+You can perform your own head-to-toe check, including your scalp, palms and fingernails, armpits, chest, legs, and feet, as well as the soles and the spaces between the toes.
 Ask your dermatologist about your risk factors for melanoma and whether you need a professional skin exam on a routine basis.

 Protect your skin